abilandz/PH8124/Lecture_X/workInProgress_1.md

-o part of environment that you want to modify, but cannot be expressed as on/off choice => characteristics of this type are stored in shell variables o bash keeps track of built-in variables o unset => use to delete variable
-    => makes sense to use only is set's option nounset is set (with this option, shell produced an error when it encouters unset variable) abilandz@anteb:~$ set -o nounset abilandz@anteb:~$ echo $VAR
-bash: VAR: unbound variable
-o variables which do to exist are assumed to be null, i.e. equal to the empty stringo o echo prints arguments only after bash has evaluated them o if the variable is undefined, echo will print a blankline o quoting: some special characters within "" are still interpreted, while within '' not a single special character is interpreted
+o part of environment that you want to modify, but cannot be expressed as on/off choice => characteristics of this type are stored in shell variables o bash keeps track of built-in variables o echo prints arguments only after bash has evaluated them o if the variable is undefined, echo will print a blankline o quoting: some special characters within "" are still interpreted, while within '' not a single special character is interpreted